Misterioso Jr.: Personal life

 Misterioso Jr. has two sons who made their professional wrestling debut in early 2020.
 Both adopted the ring character and mask of their father, competing as Misterioso Negro and Misterio Blanco.
+He also has a daughter who did the same and became Misteriosa.
+A second daughter - Zulema - died during childbirth, for which the hospital admitted culpability & financially compensated the family for.